After a life of travel — great travel memories and many favorite places

 When I told friends that I was planning on staying in Venice for an entire month, they thought I was nuts.
 Some suggested making Venice a base and striking out to explore northern Italy several times a week.
 But, my intention was to stay in the serene city and experience it completely.

-I could wake up at 7 a.m. each morning and ride the vaporetti along the canals as the sun was rising.
-Walk through the narrow alleys and over arching bridges, zig-zagging across the city.
+I could wake up at 7 a.m. each morning and ride the vaporetti along the canals as the sun was rising, walk through the narrow alleys and over arching bridges, zig-zagging across the city.
 After four weeks, I knew my way around the narrow Calle and the canals like a local.
 I speak Italian, so eventually I gathered a group of good friends.
-These travel memories could only come spending time in one magical place.
+These travel memories could only come from spending time in one magical place.

 Lunch was always beside a canal, in some tucked-away trattoria or packed pizzeria.
 Or, I would meet friends for sombras (small glasses of wine) and cicchetti (snacks or tapas).
 Then, I headed back to my apartment to start working at around 8 a.m.
 Washington, DC-time.
 Conference calls were conducted by Skype.
 Few knew I wasn’t in DC.